Sumeet2005/IntelliICU/README.md

 - Temperature
 - Other clinical telemetry signals

-The telemetry interface helps demonstrate how real-time patient information can be integrated into an AI-powered clinical platform.
+The telemetry interface demonstrates how real-time patient information can be integrated into an AI-powered clinical platform.

 ---